Little White Lies (2010 film)

-Little White Lies (Les Petits Mouchoirs) is a 2010 French comedy-drama film written and directed by Guillaume Canet, starring an ensemble cast of François Cluzet, Marion Cotillard, Benoît Magimel, Gilles Lellouche, Jean Dujardin, Laurent Lafitte, Valérie Bonneton and Pascale Arbillot.
-The original French title is Les Petits Mouchoirs, which means "the small handkerchiefs".
-The film was released in France on 20 October 2010.
-A sequel, Nous finirons ensemble (Little White Lies 2) was released in 2019 and features a surprise and unwanted visit of the group to Max's house, which he is trying to sell, for his birthday.
+Little White Lies (Les Petits Mouchoirs) is a 2010 French comedy-drama film written and directed by Guillaume Canet.
+The ensemble cast stars François Cluzet, Marion Cotillard, Benoît Magimel, Gilles Lellouche, Jean Dujardin, Laurent Lafitte, Valérie Bonneton and Pascale Arbillot.
+It was released theatrically in France by EuropaCorp on 20 October 2010.
+The film grossed $53.3 million worldwide on a $17.6 million budget; selling 6.4 million tickets in Europe, with 5.2 million tickets sold in France.
+A sequel titled Little White Lies 2 was released in 2019.

 Plot

 On leaving a Paris nightclub late at night, Ludo (Jean Dujardin) rides away on his scooter and is broadsided by a speeding truck that ran a red light.
 Lying between life and death in the hospital, Ludo is visited by his band of longtime friends, who decide that the gruesome crash should not prevent them from embarking on their summer holidays.

 Prior to the trip, another major problem arises when one of the friends, osteopath Vincent (Benoît Magimel), confesses his attraction to restaurateur Max (François Cluzet).
 Both are married, and Max clearly is not interested, so when they arrive later with their families at his seaside cottage, tension is high.
 The group's stress level is further increased by pot-smoking rebel Marie (Marion Cotillard), lovesick actor Eric (Gilles Lellouche) and the even more lovesick Antoine (Laurent Lafitte), all of whom are suffering from failed or failing relationships.